bcgsc/AMPSeek/README.md

 cd AMPSeek
 ```

-Check if Singularity is installed properly:
+Check if Singularity or Docker is installed properly:
 ```
 singularity --version
+docker --version
 ```

 Check if NextFlow is installed properly: